 The Organization's Home-Based Program offers Early Head Start services to children (birth to three) and their families in whatever environment they call home.
-During a 90-minute weekly visit, Home Visitors meet with parents and children in the family's home environment, coaching parents on strategies to be the child's first teacher, screening and assessing each child, and providing wrap-around support services.
+During a 90-minute weekly visit, Home Visitors meet with parents and children in the family's home environment, coach parents on strategies to be the child's first teacher, screen and assess each child and provide wrap-around support services.